andreasdr/minitscript/README.md

 - Whats left to do for 1.0 BETA release
   - some adjustments
-    - make event system optional???
+    - optional: make event system optional??? what about error emits/errors in functions/stacklets???
-    - native scripts should also be executable without original scripts(optional)
     - build system: check executable output directories
   - tests
     - bubblesort benchmark vs java script or other script engines, just to get the idea of current state of performance